martinwork/pxt-luma-matrix/README.md

 The Luma Matrix is a Workshop by ZHAW to play and create with coding.
 The center of the workshop is an 8 by 8 pixel matrix controlled with a micro:bit.
 Use the blocks from the extension to build whatever you have in mind.
 Draw images, show text, display the time, or even connect it to other Luma Matrices.

+## Hardware

+The extension is built around a custom PCB with an 8x8 LED matrix, paired with a 3d printed frame and a plastic diffuser.
+The hardware is not available for sale but can be built on your own.
+Design files are available in [InES-HPMM/LED-Matrix-Workshop](https://github.com/InES-HPMM/LED-Matrix-Workshop) with gerber for PCB order.

+If you like to build your own Luma Matrix experience using off-the-shelf components, follow the guide in the [Build your own Luma Matrix](docs/build-your-own.md) section.

 ## Use as an Extension

 This repository can be added as an **extension** in MakeCode.